incredibleLeitman/PhysicsGame/README.md

 - Acceleration a is the change of velocity over time
 - Speed s is change of position over time, acceleration * delta
 - Velocity v is dir * speed
-- Force F push or pull on an object thtat cause a mass to accelerate (gravity, magnetism, ...)
+- Force F push or pull on an object that cause a mass to accelerate (gravity, magnetism, ...)

  ``F = m*a = dp/dt``